AllskyTeam/allsky/README.md

 ```
 It will prompt you for a new name of your Pi (default is 'allsky').

-**Note:*** If you use an older version of Raspbian, the install script may fail on php7.0-cgi dependency.
-Edit `gui/install.sh` and replace php7.0-cgi by php5-cgi.

 After you complete the WebUI setup, you'll be able to administer the camera using the WebUI by navigating to
 ```sh
 http://your_raspberry_IP_address